 - Appearance of varicose veins in the testicles.

-If these symptoms appear during searching for pregnancy, the man should have a study that includes the necessary tests to confirm whether it is a case of male infertility.
+If these symptoms appear when trying for pregnancy, the man should have a study with the necessary tests to confirm whether it is a case of male infertility.

-To deal with male infertility, it is necessary to know the cause that prevents having a pregnancy in the first place.
+To deal with male infertility, we need to know the cause that is preventing pregnancy occuring.
 In some cases, it is possible to recover male fertility after pharmacological treatment or surgery.
 In the most severe cases, the only option will be assisted reproduction.

 Below, you will find some possible treatments for male infertility: